eiffel-community/eiffel-intelligence/wiki/markdown/artifact-created-event-aggregation.md

 different for start events (an event with no linked aggregated object) and events with link to an associated aggregated object.
-For start event, an object is created out of the extracted content and inserted into the database, with a name configured in the properties file as “aggregated.collection.name”.
+For start event, an object is created out of the extracted content and inserted into the database, with a name configured in the properties file as “aggregations.collection.name”.
 The next step is to query the database for all the upstream linked objects for this event.
 Then each of the linked object is processed individually.
 For each object, its rule object field “HistoryExtractionRules” is used to extract